lxndrblz/anatole/README.md

   LanguageName = "DE"
 ```

-There are two ways of translating your content either by adding a suffix in the filename eg. `mypost.de.md` or by setting a contentDir (a certain directory) for each language.
+There are two ways of translating your content, either by adding a suffix in the filename, eg. `mypost.de.md`, or by setting a contentDir (a certain directory) for each language.
 [Link to the Hugo documentation](https://gohugo.io/content-management/multilingual/).
 If you want to use the option with the `contentDir`, you will have to add the `contentDir` parameter for each language:

 ```toml
 [languages]